EB-CDPHE/Data-requests/20.Montrose VB list/README.md

 ## Background
-This data request came from Rachel Herlihy via Alicia Cronquist.
-Alicia's [email](Documents/Email_request_111021.pdf) was forwarded to me from Eduardo.
+This data request came from Montrose Vaccine clinic via Alicia Cronquist.
+Alicia's [email](./Documents/Email_request_120321.pdf) was forwarded to me from Eduardo.

+On November 30th Heather Roth sent Lindsey Webb an email with a line list of 1779 individuals vaccinated at Montrose county vaccine clinic on November 12-13, 2021.
+Lindsey asked Breanna and Alicia if they could have someone look to see if any of these 1779 patients were cases in CEDRS.

-They are interested in learning what role kids going back to school have on COVID transmission within the household (HH) in particular, and the community in general.
+ are interested in learning what role kids going back to school have on COVID transmission within the household (HH) in particular, and the community in general.
 As there is no HH identifier in CEDRS, response to this data request is tortuous and complex.

 **Population**:  Confirmed and probable cases in CEDRS with `ReportedDate` between September 1 - November 1 in 2020 and 2021.  **Data requested**: HH's with 2-10 cases reported in CEDRS.   **Groups**: School start for 2020 versus 2021.
 Age groups were:
 * 0-4 year olds, "infants";